seansasson-del/Sean_Sasson_master_thesis/README.md

 # Sean_Sasson_master_thesis
+Master thesis 2026

-All the codes used to achieve the results in the master thesis
+This repository contains the code files for Sean Helgø Sasson's master thesis used to obtain the results demonstrated in the thesis